 Language and Music

 Language is very important to Jimmy MacCarthy.
 When I listen to his songs I enjoy exploring both the music and the lyrics, since like him I'm interested in both topics.
-Jimmy reportedly has a recording studio in his home.
-I hope he records more of his songs, even if he does consider them too complex, personal, or biting, and that he makes these songs available to the public.
+MacCarthy reportedly has a recording studio in his home.
+I hope he records more of his songs, even if he does consider them too complex, too personal, or too biting, and that he makes these songs available to the public.
 I would like to hear them.

 © 2017 Linda Crampton